Jeydin21/Crypto-Comparer/README.md

  - [pycoingecko](https://github.com/man-c/pycoingecko)

 #
-Me and -[@Jeydin] other people created this website for a club called Technical Student Association (TSA).
+Created by [Jeydin21](https://github.com/Jeydin21/), [RohanP1506](https://github.com/RohanP1506), and [Jacobw0410](https://github.com/Jacobw0410).
+We created this project for a club called Technical Student Association (TSA).
+We are all introductory computer science students in high school and this was our first real project outside of class that didn't have any instructions to guide us.